python-control/python-control/doc/linear.rst

 Discrete Time Systems
 =====================

-A discrete time system is created by specifying a nonzero "timebase", `dt` when the system is constructed:
+A discrete-time system is created by specifying a nonzero "timebase", `dt` when the system is constructed:

 .. testsetup:: dtime